 Jericho is home to one of the smallest, still operating drive-in theatres in Australia.
 Once a month the theatre hosts a movie-double featuring the latest movies.

-Redbank Park on the baks of the Jordan River is a great place to camp, fish and bird watch.
+Redbank Park on the banks of the Jordan River is a great place to camp, fish and bird watch.
 There is a walking track that follows the river and it's a great place to exercise while experiencing the local flora and fauna.

 Jericho also has a number of interesting and colourful murals painted by local residents.
 One of the most popular is the two goannas having a beer in Darwin Street.